rcl-cloud-apps/docs/installation/phplist.md

 ![image](../images/installation/webapp-db-conn2.PNG)

-- In the 'Manage' drop down, lick on 'Use Kudu to configure web app files'
+- In the 'Manage' drop down, click on 'Use Kudu to configure web app files'

 - In Kudu, click on 'CMD' in the 'Debug console' menu link

-- Navigate to site/wwwroot/lists/config
+- Navigate to site/wwwroot/lists/config folder

 ![image](../images/installation/phplist-kudu-config.PNG)

-- Edit the config.php file to configure the database connection
+- Edit the 'config.php' file to set up the database connection

 ![image](../images/installation/phplist-kudu-config-db.PNG)

 ## Setting Up SMTP Email Sender

-- Configure an external mail server for handling phpList email
+- Configure an external mail server for handling phpList emails

-- The following example shows the settings in the config.php file for sending emails from a gmail account
+- The following example shows the settings in the 'config.php' file for sending emails from a Gmail account

 ![image](../images/installation/phplist-smtp-configure.PNG)